smartdevicelink/sdl_shaid_docs/docs/API Responses/index.md

 # API Responses
-The API responses follow typical RESTful patterns and unless otherwise specified return JSON response bodies.
-All responses by default are in an envelope, meaning meta data is provided along side the actual response data in the response body.
+Each API response follows typical RESTful patterns and return JSON response bodies, unless otherwise specified.
+By default a response's information is packaged in an object, called an envelope, along side additional meta data.
+This meta data could include errors, paging information, etc.

 ## Headers
 The following is a list of possible response headers.